NDLx0/Osint-miniCTF/Osint.md

 `ffmpeg -i <infile> -ac 2 -f wav <outfile>`
-Then you can run the file through this tool :  [dtmf-detect](https://unframework.github.io/dtmf-detect/) to decodes the tones into 435446764696165#665#666#725#66661677 Again running what you have in [https://www.dcode.fr/cipher-identifier](https://www.dcode.fr/cipher-identifier) will get you to this [MMulti-tap Phone (SMS)](https://www.dcode.fr/multitap-abc-cipher)
+Then you can run the file through this tool :  [dtmf-detect](https://unframework.github.io/dtmf-detect/) to decodes the tones into 435446764696165#665#666#725#66661677 Again running what you have in [https://www.dcode.fr/cipher-identifier](https://www.dcode.fr/cipher-identifier) will get you to this [Multi-tap Phone (SMS)](https://www.dcode.fr/multitap-abc-cipher)
 Running the ciphertext through it will get you SECURINETS LEFT BRACE DID U MISS ME RIGHT BRACE which is the flag `Securinets{DID U MISS ME}`
 <br /> <br />